Astroua/TurbuStat/docs/tutorials/statistics/bispectrum_example.rst

     >>> bispec.run(nsamples=10000, mean_subtract=True, seed=4242424)  # doctest: +SKIP

 `seed` sets the random seed for the sampling, and `mean_subtract` removes the mean from the data before computing the bispectrum.
-This removes the "zero frequency" power defined based on the largest scale in the image that provides gives the phase coupling along :math:`k_1 = k_2` line.
+This removes the "zero frequency" power defined based on the largest scale in the image that gives the phase coupling along :math:`k_1 = k_2` line.
 Removing the mean highlights the non-linear mode interactions:

 .. image:: images/bispectrum_w_and_wo_meansub_coherence.png